BC Conservation Status Ranks

 Point Spread DiagramOpen image in new window

 What do the ranges and question marks mean?
-This graphic shows examples of how we arrive at the various Conservation Status Ranks depending on the results obtained when applying the values to each of the criteria.
+This graphic shows examples of how we arrive at the various conservation status ranks depending on the results obtained when applying the values to each of the factors.
 Conservation status assessments often include one or more status factors that are assigned a range of values to capture uncertainty, due to information that is not precise enough to allow the selection of a single value.
 In these cases, the low and high values of the range rating are carried through all steps in the assessment process, resulting in a range in calculated status rank.
 In these cases, the low and high scores at the ends of the range are evaluated according to the point spread criteria in the first column of the table to determine the final calculated conservation status rank.

 Contact information